ruinivist/infinite_lazy_grid/README.md

 );
 ```

-### Widet updates
+### Widget updates

-Since the args aren't directly available for you to place in the build tree.
-Child rebuilds can be handled in three ways:
+Since the args aren't directly available for you to place in the build tree, child rebuilds can be handled in three ways:

-1. _Stateful widget child_: Child handles it's own updates but state is lost when unmounted.
+1. Stateful widget child: Child handles its own updates but state is lost when unmounted.
-2. _Manual update_: `updateChildWidget(id, newWidget)`.
+2. Manual update: `updateChildWidget(id, newWidget)`.
-3. _Child listens to external state_: Some `Listenable` or some state management library like `Provider` etc that rebuild child when data changes.
+3. Child listens to external state: Some `Listenable` or a state management library like Provider, etc., that rebuilds the child when data changes.

 ### Size based optimisations